avishnyak/sharp-libvips/README.md

 # Forked precompiled libvips

-This repo is for a precompiled version of libvips that includes libimagequant for better PNG support when using `sharp`.
+This repo is for a precompiled version of libvips that includes libimagequant for better PNG support when using `sharp` and mozjpeg for better JPEG encoding.

 Install Instructions:
-* Set ENV Variable `SHARP_DIST_BASE_URL=https://github.com/avishnyak/sharp-libvips/releases/download/v8.9.0`
+* Set ENV Variable `SHARP_DIST_BASE_URL=https://github.com/avishnyak/sharp-libvips/releases/download/v8.9.1`
 * Run `npm install` or `yarn install`

-Currently compiled and tested against linux-x64 (non-musl) only.
+Currently compiled and tested against linux-x64 and linux-musl only.
 Let me know if you need any of the other flavors.

 # Contributions